JoshPattman/jpf/README.md

 // The type parameter T represents the input type that will be passed through (but ignored by this decoder). func NewRawStringResponseDecoder[T any]() ResponseDecoder[T, string] {...}

-// NewJsonResponseDecoder creates a ResponseDecoder that tries to parse a json object from the response.
+// NewJsonResponseDecoder creates a ResponseDecoder that tries to parse a JSON object from the response.
-// It can ONLY parse json objects with an OBJECT as top level (i.e. it cannot parse a list directly).
+// It can ONLY parse JSON objects with an OBJECT as top level (i.e. it cannot parse a list directly).
 // The type parameter T represents the input type, and U represents the output type. func NewJsonResponseDecoder[T, U any]() ResponseDecoder[T, U] {...}